Adi-1515/English-Hindi-Translator/README.md

 ## How it works

 1. The training script (`training/train.py`) fine-tunes the `Helsinki-NLP/opus-mt-en-hi` model on 50,000 English-Hindi sentence pairs and saves the weights locally.
+(You can also use `training/fastTrain.py` for a faster training process on a smaller dataset).
 2. The app (`app/app.py`) loads those saved weights and runs a Streamlit web interface where you can type English text and get a Hindi translation.

 ## Tech Stack